 (N.B.
 In the case of an issue with more than one Global Note or a combination of one or more Bearer Global Note(s) and Definitive IAI Notes, specify the nominal amounts of each Global Note and, if applicable, the aggregate nominal amount of all Definitive IAI Notes if such information i available) (b) [New Global Note: [Yes][No]] 23.
-Specified Financial Centre(s): [/Not Applicable] (Note that this paragraph relates to the date of payment and not Interest Period end dates to whice sub-paragraph 15(c) relates.
-Delete this paragraph if sub-paragraphs 14(g)(vi) or 15(m)(iii) are completed) 24. s for future Coupons to be attached to itive Notes: [Yes, as the Notes have more than 27 coupor payments, Talons may be required if, on exchang into definitive form, more than 27 coupon payment are still to be made/No] PROVI ISIONS APPLICABLE TO TURKISH LIRA NOTES 25.
-USD Payment Election: [Applicable/Not Applicable] (Only applicable for Notes the Specified Currency of which is Turkish Lira) PROVI SIONS APPLICABLE TO RMB NOTES 26.
-RMB Currency Event: [Applicable/Not Applicable] (If not applicable, delete the remaining sub paragraphs of this paragraph.) (a) Party responsible for calculating the Spot Rate: [[] (the Calculation Agent)] (b) RMB Settlement Centre(s): [[]/Not Applicable] [THIRI D PART Y INFORMATION informa informa tion has been accurately reproduced and that from [specify source].
-The Issuer confirms that such, so far as it is aware and is able to ascertain from two been omitted which would render the reproduced Signed on behal f of TÜRKİYE GARANTİ BANKAS I A.Ş.
-By: Ву: Duly authorised Duly authorised
+Specif fied Financial Centre(s): [/Not Applicable] (Note that this paragraph relates to the date of payment and not Interest Period end dates to which sub-paragraph 15(c) relates.
+Delete this paragraph if sub-paragraphs 14(g)(vi) or 15(m)(iii) are completed) 24. s for future Coupons to be attached to itive Notes: [Yes, as the Notes have more than 27 coupon payments, Talons may be required if, on exchang into definitive form, more than 27 coupon payment are still to be made/No] PROV ISIONS APPLICABLE TO TURKISH LIRA NOTES 25.
+USD I Payment Election: [Applicable/Not Applicable] (Only applicable for Notes the Specified Currency of which is Turkish Lira) PROV ISIONS APPLICABLE TO RMB NOTES 26.
+RMB Currency Event: [Applicable/Not Applicable] (If not applicable, delete the remaining subparagraphs of this paragraph.) (a) Party responsible for calculating the Spot Rate: [[] (the "Calculation Agent")] (b) RMB Settlement Centre(s): [[]/Not Applicable] [THIR] D PART Y INFORMATION informa informa ation has ation pub been accurately reproduced and that, from [specify source].
+The Issuer confirms that such so far as it is aware and is able to ascertain from the been omitted which would render the reproduced Signed on behal f of TÜRKİYE GARANTİ BANKAS I A.Ş. Ву: Ву: Duly au ıthorised Duly authorised